2024-25 Catalog

 MKT 325Consumer Insights through Data Analysis3

-MKT 326Marketing Analytics in a Digital Space3
+MKT 326Marketing Analytics and Artificial Intelligence in the Digital Space3

-ECO 247Sabermetrics3
+ECO 2473

 ECO 325Consumer Insights through Data Analysis3